tuda-parallel/FTIO/docs/file_formats.md

 # File Formats and Tools
 Below, we describe the supported file formats.
 Aside from these formats, `ftio` and `predictor` support ZMQ as described [here](/docs/zmq.md), which avoids creating intermediate files.
-Furthermore, `ftio` also provides an API to different Tools (e.g., [GekkoFS](/docs/api.md#gekkofs-with-zmq)) and allows easy and direct use of the Python functions as described and demonstrated [here](/docs/api.md#general).
+Furthermore, `ftio` also provides an API to different Tools (e.g., [GekkoFS](/docs/api.md#gekkofs-with-zmq)) and allows easy and direct use of the Python functions as described and daemonstrated [here](/docs/api.md#general).

 The currently supported file Formats are:
 - [File Formats and Tools](#file-formats-and-tools)